-Federal Direct Stafford Subsidized Loan (for U.S. students)
+Direct Subsidized Loan (for U.S. students)

-Federal Direct Stafford Unsubsidized Loan (for U.S. students)
+Direct Unsubsidized Loan (for U.S. students)

-- Students who are considered federally independent or whose parents are declined a PLUS Loan (see below) may borrow an additional $4,000 per year for their first and second years and $5,000 per year for their third and fourth years.
+- Students who are considered federally independent or whose parents are declined a Direct Parent PLUS Loan (see below) may borrow an additional $4,000 per year for their first and second years and $5,000 per year for their third and fourth years.

-Federal Direct PLUS Loan (U.S. parents only)
+Direct Parent PLUS Loan (U.S. domestic parents only)

 - This can be a good way to spread your education expenses over time.